I have struggled with anger in recent years. The thing I hate about my anger as a mother is that it erupts, sometimes randomly.

-Affirmations (as I understand them) are statements that you can read, write down, or even say to help you challenge and overcome negative thoughts. (source)
+Affirmations (as I understand them) are statements that people can read, write down, or even say to transform and overcome negative thoughts. (source)

-There isn’t any one specific affirmation that will solve your anger problem (unlike antibiotics for an infection).
-This is something that you’ll have to work through over time, and it might take a combination of affirmations and positive thoughts to get you to where you want to go.
+There isn’t any one specific positive affirmation that will address your anger problem (unlike antibiotics for an infection).
+This is something that you’ll have to work through over time, to become the more positive you.

-You can take the canned list of affirmations (like the ones below), or you can put together a list of your own that are based upon what it is that you want to achieve.
+Take the canned list of affirmations (like the ones below), or you can put together a better list of your own that are based upon what it is that you want to achieve.